Please call 020 7353 6802 or complete the form below:

 Sarah practises in public law with particular expertise in immigration and asylum.
 Sarah is also developing her practice in community care, social welfare, mental health and capacity law and continues to practice in family law representing in children cases.
 She has been recommended as a Leading Barrister in Band 4 in immigration law by the Legal 500.
 In the 2020 edition, Sarah is described as having ‘a very effective, calm and considered approach in advocacy, an attribute which is often well-received by judges.’
 She has been previously recommended for being ‘a real rising star’ and ‘an excellent advocate with a high success rate because of her aptitude and preparation’, whose ‘standout qualities are how approachable, level-headed, smart and patient she is’.

-In chambers, Sarah is joint-head of the immigration team with her colleague Samina Iqbal.
+In Chambers, Sarah jointly-led the immigration and public law team with her colleague Samina Iqbal between 2018 and May 2023.
 She is also committed to providing training to pupil barristers and was approved to become a pupil supervisor in 2019.

 Sarah regularly advises and provides expert opinions on immigration and nationality issues in family and other court proceedings.
 She has extensive experience of representing vulnerable adults, persons who have been affected by traumatic events, unaccompanied asylum-seeking children and victims of trafficking.
 In suitable cases, Sarah will undertake direct access work directly for members of the public.

 Sarah has been appointed as a fee-paid First-Tier-Tribunal Judge of the Immigration and Asylum Chamber, sitting in Birmingham IAC.
+She was also cross-assigned to the Employment Tribunal in September 2021 and was appointed as a Deputy District Judge in 2022.
 In July 2015, Sarah was also appointed as an Independent Funding and Costs Adjudicator for the Legal Aid Agency.